At 11:02 on August 9, 1945, an atomic bomb was dropped over Nagasaki, destroying almost the entire city and killing a vast number of people.

 Scorched cobblestones from the shrine.

-The damage from the fires after the heat and blast made the situation more serious.
+The damage was compounded by the fires that erupted after the initial heat wave and blast, making the overall devastation far more severe.

 400 m away from ground zero.